Majkyel/kanban_board_with_ajax/README.md

 ## Task-12.7

 In this task I created my advanced kanban board.
-J used AJAX and API .
+I used AJAX and API .

 ## SOURCE
 While creating the project I used: